mlcommons/modelbench/docs/tutorial_tests.md

 TESTS.register(DemoSimpleQATest, "demo_01")
 ```

+> [!NOTE]
+> If you are writing your own file, give the SUT a different key, as `demo_01` is used by `demo_plugin`.

+NewHELM's [plugin architecture](plugins.md) will automatically try to import all code in the `newhelm.tests` namespace.
-With our Test [installed](plugins.md), we should now be able to run our Test against any SUT in NewHELM!
+With our SUT installed (either via plugin or in the local directory), we can run it against any SUT in NewHELM!

 ```
 poetry run python newhelm/main.py run-test --test demo_01 --sut demo_yes_no